Driving someone else's car: what you need to consider

 • If you regularly use other people's vehicles, ask the owner in advance whether their vehicle has comprehensive insurance.

-• If you rent a car, we recommend that you take out travel insurance (assistance) with excess coverage for rental cars.
+• If you rent a car, we recommend that you take out a rental and sharing vehicles insurance with excess coverage for rental cars.
 Personal liability insurance and additional coverage for "Driving third-party motor vehicles" do not cover damage to rental cars.

 More articles